nesi/support-docs/docs/Scientific_Computing/Running_Jobs_on_Māui_and_Mahuika/Mahuika_Slurm_Partitions.md

     debugging jobs on to a GPU in a reasonably timely manner.
 For example you can have: one 3-day 1-GPU job, one 2-day 2-GPU job, or 6 GPUs used by jobs of 15 hours or less.
+-   There is a limit of 1 A100-1g.5gb GPU job per user.

 Mahuika Infiniband Islands
 --------------------------